Satamnigam/Verilog_projects_VIVADO/README.md

 # verilog_projects
-All Projects beginner level to Advance level implemented on FPGA using Xilinx VIVADO
+All Projects beginner to Advance level implemented on FPGA using Xilinx VIVADO